ClawInterspace/uvc/README.md

-# uvc
+# What's is uvc?

 A command line adapter for operating multiple git repositories.
+This tool will parse all git repos under specified root path at first, and then operate commands to all of these repos.

-# Install
+# Installaion

 ```
 py -m pip install git+https://github.com/ClawInterspace/uvc.git@master#egg=uvc
 ```

-# Command Examples
+# Command Usage

+See the usage from help doc:

+`python -m uvc.main --help`

+## Fire

+This command group will issue the original command to all git repos.

-* Issue a command to all repos:
+* Issue a command to all repos

 ```
 python -m uvc.main -r "D:\workspace\project-expr" fire git status -h
 ```

+## Git
+This command group will issue a customized command to all git repos.

 * Update a branch to all repos: